ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

 The command `dune build --watch` overwatches for things that need to be compiled.
 It waits for a file modification that triggers the compilation of needed modules.

-However, `dune` locks the build directory, then it is not possible to launch two `dune` commands at the same time.
+However, Dune locks the build directory, then it is not possible to launch two Dune commands at the same time.
 The `dune build --watch` has to be stopped (typing Ctrl-C) before launching the application.
 Or we can launch the application without the help of Dune by typing `_build\default\<executable_path>.exe`.

 ## Running Tests